 • unhealthy fats

-We can help you put together a meal plan that’s both full of foods you like and supportive of your goals.
-Go check out our intermittent fasting meal planning guide for everything you need to know and the next steps you can take.
+Check out our intermittent fasting meal planning guide to help you put together a meal plan that’s both full of foods you like and supportive of your goals.

-There are no calorie counts to nail or macros to hit with 14:10.
-Instead, we’d encourage you to listen to your body and follow your appetite cues.
-In other words, during your eating window, eat when you’re hungry and stop when you’re full.
-This does take practice, no doubt.
-But it’s a skill well worth getting good at.
+There’s no calorie or macro counting with 14:10.
+During your eating window, you simply listen to your body and follow your appetite cues.
+In other words, eat when you’re hungry and stop when you’re full.
+This does take practice.
+But it’s a skill well worth improving.

-The foods above will help.
-Nutrient-dense foods curb hunger, keep you fuller for longer, and don’t trigger cravings.
-When you want to work in tandem with your appetite and eat what your body needs (as opposed to, say, eating with your emotions), lean proteins, veggies, whole grains, and healthy fats are a sure bet.
+Nutrient-dense foods will help.
+They curb hunger, keep you fuller for longer, and don’t trigger cravings.
+When you want to eat what your body needs (as opposed to eating with your emotions), lean proteins, veggies, whole grains, and healthy fats are a sure bet.

-If you’re curious whether you can drink things like bone broth or you’ve heard MCT oil is fast-friendly, check out what you can drink while fasting for the definitive Simple guide.
+If you’re curious whether you can drink bone broth or consume MCT oil while fasting, check out our definitive guide: what you can drink while fasting

 14:10 intermittent fasting and weight loss

-The first is that shrinking your eating window naturally creates a calorie deficit.
+Firstly, shrinking your eating window naturally creates a caloric deficit.
 When you eat less than you burn, you lose weight.

-The second is that fasting puts the body into ketosis.
-When you don’t eat for a prolonged period, you don’t give your body any glucose with which to fuel your activities.
-So, it turns to your glycogen stores and, when they’re used up, to your fat stores.
-This is ketosis, the metabolic shift caused by intermittent fasting that helps you lose body fat.
+Secondly, fasting puts the body into ketosis ketosis , the metabolic shift caused by intermittent fasting that helps you lose body fat.
+When you don’t eat for a prolonged period, you don’t give your body any glucose to fuel your activities.
+Once your stored glycogen glycogen is used up, your body turns to your fat stores.

 14:10 intermittent fasting schedule results